n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/HTTPRequest/README.md

 	- **Full Response:** This option can be used to retrieve the full response instead of only the body from the URL.
 	- **Follow Redirect:** This option can be used to follow any redirections with a status code 3xx.
 	- **Ignore Response Code:** This option can be used to let the node execute even when the HTTP status code is not 2xx.
-	- **Proxy:** This field is used to specify a HTTP proxy that you may want to use.
+	- **Proxy:** This field is used to specify an HTTP proxy that you may want to use.
 	- **Timeout:** The maximum time (in ms) to wait for a response header from the server before aborting the request.
 	- **Headers:** This section is used to specify any optional HTTP request headers you may want to include with your request.
 	- **Query Parameters:** This section is used to specify any HTTP query parameters you may want to include with your request.
-	- **Headers:** This section is used to specify HTTP request headers you may want to include with your request.
-	- **Query Parameters:** This section is used to specify HTTP query parameters you may want to include with your request.

 ## Example Usage